Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2022.10.03    - version 1.2.3 =
+- Fix           - Fixed an error in the embedded checkout that would occur if the cart contained shippable products, but no shipping method is available.
+- Fix           - The "Display shipping in the iframe" option should now work as expected.
+- Tweak         - It should now be more clear for customers when a payment is in progress.

 = 2022.09.15    - version 1.2.2 =
 * Fix           - Fixed an issue where the embedded checkout layout would sometimes switch from two-column to single-column when trying to change payment method.
 * Fix           - Fixed an issue with switching from embedded checkout if Dintero Checkout was set as the first payment gateway.